Absence Seizure -

 A long lasting health condition that usually can be controlled and not cured

-A condition or fact that affects a situation
+A condition, fact or event that affects a situation

 Also known as Frisium, is sometimes used in the treatment of epilepsy.
 It is also used as an anti-anxiety medication.

 Also known as Rivotril or Paxam.
-It can be used in the management of epilepsy, but has a sedative effect and people develop a tolerance, needing higher doses.
-It is frequently used in the management of acute prolonged or clusters of seizures (status epilepticus)
+It can be used in the management of epilepsy, but has a sedative effect and people develop a tolerance.
+It is sometimes used in the management of seizure emergencies.

 Clonic seizure -